Dedicated to Advancing Better Science

 Sarah Pagni, Ph.D.

-Sarah Pagni, Ph.D. is an assistant professor and biostatistician at Tufts University School of Dental Medicine.
+Sarah Pagni, Ph.D. is an associate professor and biostatistician at Tufts University School of Dental Medicine.
 She earned a bachelor’s degree in biochemistry from Mount Holyoke College, a Ph.D. in Biomedical Sciences with a concentration in microbiology from the Icahn...

 Sarah Pagni, Ph.D.

-Sarah Pagni, Ph.D. is an assistant professor and biostatistician at Tufts University School of Dental Medicine.
+Sarah Pagni, Ph.D. is an associate professor and biostatistician at Tufts University School of Dental Medicine.
 She earned a bachelor’s degree in biochemistry from Mount Holyoke College, a Ph.D. in Biomedical Sciences with a concentration in microbiology from the Icahn School of Medicine at Mount Sinai, and an MPH with a concentration in quantitative methods from the Harvard TH Chan School of Public Health.

 Woojung Shin, Ph.D.